songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_architecture.md

 ```

 The secret field is a base64-encoded 256-bit key.
 To enable encryption at rest, modify the kube-apiserver manifest to include the encryption provider configuration.
-We add the necessary flag using `sed` inplace editing
+We add the necessary flag using `sed` in place editing

 ```bash
 #check the file